I used to always feel like I had too much to do.

 So, acknowledge the pain of tying your self-worth to success.
 To checking off the boxes.
 To doing things perfectly.

-Who you are without achievements?
+Who are you without achievements?

 Revel in the mystery… and explore!